roddux/ixode/notes.md

 ## Exploit flow
-We race two threads to call the ioctl, setup two objects, delete the gsm, then wait for the timer to figre -- this is implemented in `ixode.c`.
+We race two threads to call the ioctl, setup two objects, delete the gsm, then wait for the timer to fire-- this is implemented in `ixode.c`.

+The general idea for next steps from here was to be as lazy as possible.
+First, reuse Nassim's [Xen ELFNOTE ASLR bypass](https://github.com/Nassim-Asrir/ZDI-24-020/) to get kernel base.
+Then, reuse his netfilter trick to place some data at a known offset from kernel base, and trigger the bug while spraying fake GSM objects.

+If the spray lands, we should be able to achieve a `schedule_work` call on controlled data (in the static buffer).
+From there, probably change modprobe path to some user-controlled binary.
+Note that none of this has been implemented, because I have moved on since realising the patch was backported.
+An exercise for the reader!

-The above process gives us the following KASAN use-after-free splat:
+Anyway, `ixode.c` gives the following KASAN use-after-free splat:
 ```
 [   56.886978] ==================================================================
 [   56.889663] BUG: KASAN: slab-use-after-free in gsm_dlci_begin_close+0x45/0x100 [n_gsm]